snoblucha/Kohana-Google-Maps-Module/README.md

 # Kohana Google Maps Module V1.3
 With this module you can easily add a Google Map to your Kohana installation!

 The Google Map module has NO dependency to other modules!
+Just jQuery.
+For multiple maps compatibility.

 ## Features